froshvenhall/Uni/Disributed Systems/Reservation API/ReadMe.md

-Simple server side reservation API for booking the best possible slots of rooms and
+Simple server side reservation API for booking  a hotel and a band together.
+Expanded with a way of ensuring that the nearest possible matching slot is chosen.